7 Ways To Move Through Grief: Future Focus

 At first I found it very hard to focus on the future.
 As I’ve mentioned previously, I did a lot of journaling, as well as writing several unsent letters to express my anger and despair at what had happened.

-By the way, in an interview Frankl was asked about despair.
-He gave what he called a mathematical equation to define it:
+By the way, when Frankl was asked about despair, he gave what he called a mathematical equation to define it:

 D = S – M